Volvo 9700: Fourth generation (2018–)

 m; a lower, 4 m-height version was launched a year later.
+Double decker variants are bodied at the Carrus Delta plant in Lieto, Finland.

+Since mid-2022 all versions of 9700 are bodied on the relaunched B13R chassis, featuring D13K engine.

+Manufacturing of the single decker 9700 bodies, once done in Volvo's now-closed plant in Wrocław, Poland, has been moved to the Spanish body builder Sunsundegui by the end of 2024.

 Alternative versions

 Volvo 9700 as brucks

 The 9700 is also available as a bruck, with a large integrated cargo compartment at the rear end of the bus, sold only in Norway, Sweden and northern parts of Finland.
 The cargo compartment usually has a cargo door on the passenger side and a hydraulic cantilever tail lift.
 The size of the cargo compartment compared to the passenger section may vary by the customer's needs, and some are even fitted with a refrigerated section.
 In the old days this type of bus was offered by many coachbuilders in the Nordic countries, built on front- or mid-engined chassis, but for the last decade or so Volvo has had very little competition, except for a few double-deckers on Scania chassis, bodied by either Helmark Carosseri or Van Hool.
 However the brucks are not very common anymore, after the mid-engined B12M chassis was taken out of production in 2009.
 A rear-engine chassis makes worsened weight distribution and raised floor height at the rear, which results in less cargo capacity.
 Only a handful have been built on B12B and B11R since then.
 Also this type of route is not as common as it used to be, as it is considered cheaper to just buy a normal bus or minibus and have a separate cargo route.
 There are also fewer bus companies into cargo transport than there used to be a few years ago.